slayermm1122/reprod_ak_gpt2/README.md

 - `resnet.py`: Introduces residual connections into the architecture.
 - `layernorm.py`: Adds Layer Normalization for stabilizing the training.
 - `dropout.py`: Implements dropout for regularization.
+- `combine_head.py`: combine single and multi-head into one batch dimension.
 - `scale.py`: Scales the output properly to prevent vanishing gradients.

 Each file builds on the previous file as per the lecture.